 Getting rid of poverty and other social inequalities and undoing the damage to the environment is, of course, a long-term undertaking.
 One of the functions that people routinely expect governments to perform is to reduce inequality and poverty.
-According to Sahn and Younger $(2000)^1$ , these goals sit somewhat uncomfortably beside the more traditional concerns among economists for economic efficiency, including the provision of public goods.
+According to Sahn and Younger $(2000)^3$, these goals sit somewhat uncomfortably beside the more traditional concerns among economists for economic efficiency, including the provision of public goods.
 Nevertheless, it is possible to gauge the extent to which governments are moving in the direction of meeting their commitments to social and economic aims, through a scrutiny of their policy and budgetary activities.
 Public budgeting is at its essence about the generation and use of public resources.
 Examination of public budgets tells us whether governments' allocation of public resources is in line with the commitments they have made in terms of policy pronouncements.
 Budgets matter precisely because they are powerful policy tools with profound implications for social equity outcomes.
 Budget is equally important politically and socially, perhaps more so than issues of economic efficiency.
 Even the most neo-classical policymaker is adhering to the policy's consequences for the poor.
 In a similar vein, debates about developing massive poverty alleviation which is the general objective of the Millennium Development Goals (MDGs) are currently dominated by many issues especially development finance (budget), gender, democracy, etc.

 Budget all over the world is an important tool of governance and the second most important document after the constitution.
 It is the translation in financial terms of the action programme of the state, coordinating planned expenditures with expected revenue and proposed borrowing operations.
-Going by the words, of Agbakoba & Emelonye $(2001)^2$ , the budget is a national plan that cuts across departmental boundaries and ties together all plans and projects.
+Going by the words, of Agbakoba & Emelonye $(2001)^4$, the budget is a national plan that cuts across departmental boundaries and ties together all plans and projects.

-Current literature has shown that one of the observed development efforts where people at the lower quintiles benefits can be felt very fast is the issue of development financing through the budgets.
+Current literature has shown that one of the observed development effort where people at the lower quintiles benefits can be felt very fast is the issue of development financing through the budgets.
 It has been observed that why progress towards achieving most of the Millennium Development Goals (MDGs) is so slow is in part a failure to attach money to policy commitments.
 Whilst government budgets have allocated resources in a way that has perpetuated biases, budgets also offer the potential to transform inequalities.

 Nigeria's economic growth indices since the return to democracy in 1999 have recorded mixed results.
 The performance of the economy during the period 1999-2009 was mixed with Gross Domestic Product (GDP) growth at average of 6.5%, partially driven largely by non-oil sectors.
 Domestic price level was fairly stable with inflation declining marginally from an average of 11.9 % in 1999 - 2003 to 11.6% in the 2004 - 2009 periods.
 The growth of the GDP for the period was above the 3.2% average population growth rate but below the 7% bound mark suggested for breaking the shackles of poverty in any developing and less-developed economy.
-Also agriculture was the dominant sector during the period.
-Therefore, while the economic growth potential was improving in the period, the attributes of economic development was still far from being achieved.

-&lt;sup>1 Sahn, D., & S. Younger.
+3 Sahn, D., & S. Younger.
 2000.
 "Expenditure Incidence in Africa: Microeconomic Evidence."
 Fiscal Studies 21(3):329-48.

-&lt;sup>2 Agbakoba, O. & U. Emelonye 2001.
+4 Agbakoba, O. & U. Emelonye 2001.
 "Test of Progressive Realization of Economic, Social and Cultural Rights in Nigeria (1990 - 1999 Budget Analysis)", Lagos, HURILAWS, pp. 11